OpenDSA/OpenDSA/RST/en/CS5040slides/CS5040Intro.rst

   * Homework due periodically through the semester

-    * Small homework (Chapter 1) due at 11pm this Thursday (in 2 days)

 .. slide:: Web-CAT

+  * Install the latest Eclipse
-  * Get the updated plugin
+  * Get the updated Web-CAT plugin
-  * Project submission
+  * Project submission from within Eclipse
   * Support for junit testing
+  * Test suites evaluated by Mutation Testing
-  * Auto-grading: Correctness, style
+  * Auto-grading: Correctness, style (human grader for design)

+.. slide:: Projects

+  * The hardest part of this course!
+     * 4 projects, 3-4 week lifecycle, 45% of course grade
+     * Big enough that you need to practice good project management skills (Miletones help you to structure this)

+  * Gaining testing proficiency is a key course objective
+     * Junit testing to define test suite
+     * Mutation Testing to evaluate test suite

 .. slide:: Milestones